About Pyramid Hill

 organization in 1997.

 The 10,000-square-foot Ancient Sculpture Museum opened in 2007.
 The museum models a traditional ancient Roman home and houses the founder’s ancient sculpture collection.
-A newly created exhibition space dedicated to local and regional artists opened in 2016 with ten shows.
+Opened in 2016 the Museum Gallery is dedicated showcasing contemporary regional and international artists.

 The History of the Park